- Choosing the email addresses you want to use to receive support requests

 Understanding how incoming emails are matched to tickets

-- A reply back from a customer contains ticket references in the email header using In-Reply-To and References
+- A reply back from a customer contains ticket references in the email header using In-Reply-To and References.
+You can view the header and source of any email that you receive.

 After an email conversation has been started and ticket references have been embedded into the thread, any replies back and forth are tied to that ticket.
-If you wanted to create a new ticket from that email thread (for some reason), you’d need to copy the content of the email message and create a new email message.
-Forwarding the email thread to one of your other support email addresses will, because of the embedded ticket references, tie it back to the original ticket.
+If , for some reason, you wanted to create a new ticket from that email thread, you’d need to copy the content of the email message and create a new email message.
+Forwarding the email thread to one of your other support email addresses won't create a new ticket because the embedded ticket references will tie it back to the original ticket.

 Spam filtering and suspended tickets